alisiafadini/ROCKET/README.md

 ### 2. Install Phenix (required from automatic preprocessing and post-refinement)

-[Phenix](https://phenix-online.org/) is require for automatic data preprocessing and post-refinement for better geometric metrics.
-Follow the following steps to install it and **add the path to the system environment variables**:
+[Phenix](https://phenix-online.org/) is required for automatic data preprocessing and for post-refinement when polishing final model geometry.
+Follow the steps below to install it and **add the path to the system environment variables**:

-1. Download Phenix installer (version `2.0rc1-5617` is required) according to [https://phenix-online.org/download](https://phenix-online.org/download)
+1. Download the latest `nightly-build` Phenix python3 installer according to [https://phenix-online.org/download](https://phenix-online.org/download)

-2. Unpack the installer, run the installation to the path you like
+2. Unpack the installer, run the installation to your path of choice

     ```
     tar xvf phenix-installer-2.0rc1-5617-<platform>.tar